Ho-Yin Mak

 About Me

-I am Associate Professor in Operations & Information Management at McDonough School of Business, Georgetown University.
-I am also a Turing Fellow of The Alan Turing Institute (the UK's national research institute for data science & AI), and Associate Scholar at the Saïd Business School (SBS), University of Oxford, where I was formerly a tenured Associate Professor (from 2015-22).
+I am Professor of Management Science at the Saïd Business School, University of Oxford, where I was previously Associate Professor (from 2015-22).
+Between 2021-23 I was a Turing Fellow of The Alan Turing Institute (the UK's national research institute for data science & AI).
 In 2019, I was named one of the World's Best 40 Business School Professors Under 40 by Poets & Quants.

-Before Oxford, I was on the faculty of the Hong Kong University of Science & Technology (2009-15).
+Previously, I was on the faculty of Georgetown University (2022-25) and the Hong Kong University of Science & Technology (2009-15).
 I completed my Ph.D. and M.S. degrees from the University of California at Berkeley, and my B.S. degree from Northwestern University.

 My research interests cover operations research, data science and operations management.
 On the methodological side, I focus on developing prescriptive analytics methods that converts data into business decisions.
 My current interests include methods for dimensionality reduction for stochastic optimization and algorithmic fairness in data-driven optimization.